EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 # The geography of changes in eviction filings

 New York City is divided into 299 zip codes.
-In each of those zip codes, we map eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see declines in eviction filings across almost all of the five boroughs.
+In each of those zip codes, we map the number of eviction filings over the last four weeks.
+If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for New York City were collected by the [Housing Data Coalition](https://www.housingdatanyc.org//).
 Historical averages cover the years 2016-2018.
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018